Metonymy – Synecdoche

 Luke 6:43-45, New King James Version.

-But this transition law also authorizes a metonymy-based interpretation.
+But this transitional law also permits an interpretation based on a metonymy.
 To speak of “the [admirable] conduct of Touvier for twenty-five years” is a way of referring to Touvier metonymically.
 To say that this conduct is “admirable” is to say metonymically that Touvier is admirable.
 Similarly, a positive evaluation of the act, “the education that Touvier gave his children is admirable” also spreads metonymically to the agent, Touvier, who is necessarily equally admirable.
-The same phenomenon can be equally expressed in the language of tropes or in the language of argument, both of which implement the same kind of rationality.
+The same phenomenon can be equally expressed in the language of tropes or in the language of argumentation, both of which implement the same kind of rationality.

 [1] La Mort est dans le pré, youtube.com/watch?v=nAMARhJoFaQ